oggy107/AuthentiScan/README.md

 ### Make UI Mobile Friendly

 We are looking forward to make our app responsive and accessible on mobile platforms.
 This is also in our top priorities.

+## Contributions

+Contibutions are most welcomed 🙂.
+Feel free to fork the repository.